omnivector-solutions/license-manager/docs-source/src/architecture.rst

 The ``License Manager Agent`` is also responsible for making booking requests to the ``License Manager API`` when Slurm is configured to use the ``PrologSlurmctld`` script provided by ``License Manager Agent``.

-Each job submitted to Slurm will make a request to the ``License Manager API`` to book the needed licenses prior to the allocation of the job.
+Each job submitted to Slurm will trigger the ``PrologSlurmctld`` script that makes a request to the ``License Manager API`` to book the needed licenses prior to the allocation of the job.
 The booking ensures that the licenses are available for the job to use by taking into consideration the licenses booked for other jobs and the license usage in the license server.

 If the booking cannot be made, the job will be kept in the queue until there are enough licenses available to satisfy the booking request.